-Appendix 1
+Appendix 2

-- If a teacher becomes aware of bullying taking place between members of a class they deal with the issue immediately. - This may involve counselling and support for the victim of the bullying, and punishment for the child who has carried out the bullying. - There will be a progression in the severity of the punishment if the offence re occurs. - Parents, of children who are persistent in bullying will be invited into the school to discuss the situation and plan a way forward together. - In more extreme cases, for example where these initial discussions have proven ineffective, the headteacher may contact external support agencies such as the Psychological Services / Behaviour Support Team - If a parent complains about their child being bullied, the teacher will investigate the matter and request appropriate staff monitor at break and lunch-time - If there is found to be a problem the teacher reports to parents that the matter is being dealt with or resolved.
-If there is not a problem, the teacher explains the situation to the parent - If the bullying continues the teacher will talk to the deputy headteacher and if necessary to the headteacher - If problems persist the headteacher will contact the parents of the child accused of bullying - If problems still persist the headteacher will contact external support agencies
+- \ If a teacher becomes aware of bullying taking place between members of a class they deal with the issue immediately and let Mrs Kidd (Headteacher) know. - \ This may involve counselling and support for the victim of the bullying, and punishment for the child who has carried out the bullying. - \ There will be a progression in the severity of the punishment if the offence re occurs.
+When the issue is first raised, the child/ren involved will be sent to Mrs Kidd (Headteacher).
+Mrs Kidd will work with the child/ren to help them to see why their actions/words are harmful.
+The child/ren will be given a warning.
+If the behaviour continues, the child/ren will be given a red card and parents will be informed.
+If the behaviour still continues then as per the behaviour policy, exclusions will apply. - \ At the Red Card stage, parents, of children who are persistent in bullying will be invited into the school to discuss the situation and plan a way forward together. - \ In more extreme cases, for example where these initial discussions have proven ineffective, the headteacher may contact external support agencies such as the Psychological Services / Behaviour Support Team - \ If a parent complains about their child being bullied, the Headteacher will investigate the matter and request appropriate staff monitor at break and lunch-time - \ If there is found to be a problem the Headteacher reports to parents that the matter is being dealt with or resolved.
+If there is not a problem, the Headteacher explains the situation to the parent